alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-essential-guide.md

   1. An HTML or ping test to monitor the availability of key pages from the outside; and
   2. Log analysis to monitor request volume and activity of key pages from the inside.

-We recommend monitoring static pages (that only NGINX responds to) as well as dynamic pages handled by upstream servers so you can better isolate any issues.
+We recommend monitoring static pages (that only nginx responds to) as well as dynamic pages handled by upstream servers so you can better isolate any issues.

   * **Monitor** key pages for 2xx (successful) or 3xx (redirect) responses.
-This should be done with an external HTML / ping service that contacts your NGINX server.
+This should be done with an external HTML / ping service that contacts your nginx server.
   * **Set an alert** if response codes change or are otherwise not as-expected.
 If possible, also use a substring test to verify that the response includes the correct content.
-  * **Monitor** the request rate for key pages on your site, by looking for those pages in the NGINX request log.
+  * **Monitor** the request rate for key pages on your site, by looking for those pages in the nginx request log.
   * **Set an alert** if request volume drops significantly.
 You'll probably want to use a running average to smooth out spikes in user activity; the smaller your site, the more volatile traffic will be.
 As a starting point, you might alert if the average request rate over the last 10 minutes, is 40% lower than the average over the preceeding 10 minutes.

 ## A Note on Lower-Level Alerts & Duplication